Bruce Brammall, 21 February, 2018, Eureka Report

 The sort of property (and therefore price) that you would buy, the rent that you would receive, many of the costs associated with the investment (such as agent’s fees, insurances, rates and general maintenance costs).

 And then there are the differences, which tilt the playing field substantially.
-You can’t borrow to the same extent, the interest rates are far higher in a SMSF, the tax rates and are lower (and, therefore, the negative gearing benefits are less).
+You can’t borrow to the same extent, the interest rates are far higher in a SMSF, the tax rates are lower (and, therefore, the negative gearing benefits are less).

 So, let’s try to put them into an example to show you the differences between purchasing a property in a SMSF, versus buying the same property in your own name.

-In columns on most topics, I would probably write some shocking fact about the end result right here – that geared property investing in a SMSF versus in your personal name leads to a better/worse result.
+In articles on most topics, I would probably write some shocking fact about the end result right here – that geared property investing in a SMSF versus in your personal name leads to a better/worse result.

 But that’s not what happens in this example.
 Because it is really like playing the same game of football on the wide expanses of the MCG, versus the quadrangle-shaped Sydney Football Stadium.
 They can both be great results.
 But they are very, very different games.